lean-delivery/ansible-role-mysql/README.md

 ## Summary

-Installs and configures MySQL or MariaDB server on RHEL/CentOS or Debian/Ubuntu servers.
+This role installs and configures MySQL or MariaDB server on RHEL/CentOS servers.

+## Role tasks

+  - Installs MySQL/MariaDB
+  - Reset root password for mysql
+  - Create db and users

 ## Requirements

+  - Minimal Version of the ansible for installation: 2.5.13
+  - Supported versions:
+      - Mysql
+          - 5.5
+          - 5.6
+          - 5.7
+      - Mariadb
+          - 10.1
+  - Supported OS:
+      - CentOS
+          - 6
+          - 7

-No special requirements; note that this role requires root access, so either run it in a playbook with a global `become: yes`, or invoke the role in your playbook like:
+Note that this role requires root access, so either run it in a playbook with a global `become: yes`, or invoke the role in your playbook like:

     - hosts: database
       roles: